ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

     * The argument is a function expression with declared result type `NodesType`.
       In this case the argument is converted to LogicalType as per {{type-conv}}.

-* When the declared type of the parameter is `NodesType` and the argument is a general query (`filter-query`, which includes singular query).
+* When the declared type of the parameter is `NodesType` and the argument is a query (which includes singular query).

 ### `length` Function Extension {#length}